gpuskaric/gpuskaric.github.io/_posts/2018-05-12-setting-up-google-tag-manager.md

 # Setting Up Google Tag Manager

 For my first blog post I thought it would be helpful to go over how to set up some basic Google Tag Manager tracking.
-Since I am A) in the early stages of setting this website up and B) a web analytics implementation specialist, it would be embarassing if I didn't take this chance to add and document the process for adding GTM to a simple website.
+Since I am A) in the early stages of setting this website up and B) a web analytics implementation specialist.
+It would be embarassing if I didn't take this chance to add and document the process for adding GTM to a simple website.

 ## What You'll Need